CopySphere/CopySphere.github.io/README.md

 ## What problem does CopySphere solve?
+Currently, copyright law is broken and the system needs changing.

-Currently, only two main ways of a community contributing to a project:
+There are multiple aspects to this but the specific pain they CopySphere aims to relieve is that, there are only two main ways of a community contributing:

-- TODO: FOSS
-- TODO: For-profit controls everything.
+- A for-profit company controls everything.
+Usually this involves the company owning a platform or IP to which they accept contributions to while having full control about how revenue due to contributions is distributed.
+This tends to be heavily favored towards the company.
+Most commonly in video game development, people creating mods for a game stick to publishing their content for free while only driving revenue to the original game creator.
+The path to gain revenue for modders is often blocked and requires significant investment to effectively re-implement the game that it is a mod on.
+Another example would be the music and video industry and how it is difficult to publish fair use remixes without needing to be or hire an expert in copyright law, otherwise being under threat of having revenue cut off unfairly.

+- Everything is free.
+This is often seen within Open Source communities.
+These communities tend to have problems scaling.
+There is only so much time people can spend without needing to worry about paying bills and it is difficult to extract money from altering something that is published for free.

-Another problems is that it is not easy to change copyright without having to compete with lobbying power of large companies in US Congress.
+Another compounding factor is that it is not easy to change copyright law without having to compete with lobbying power of large companies in US Congress.

 ## How does CopySphere solve the problems?
-By having the copyright held by a central non-profit, (the CopySphere organization) we can use standard contracts to allow easy remixing of content while also ensuring that reasonable monetary attribution is given.
+By having the copyright held by a central non-profit, (the CopySphere organization) we can use standard contracts to encourage easy remixing of content while also ensuring that reasonable monetary attribution is given.
+This means that creators are empowered to create content that they receive money for without needing to spend significant time and resources to establish business relations with other content creators.

+By establishing a this new system of copyright, we do not have to convince the minds of legislators that this model is better before people gain the benefit of it.

 ## What defines reasonable attribution?
 Foreword: